Dawars/dawars.github.io/_posts/2016-08-06-design-solutions-htc-vive.md

 ![Star Wars Lightsaber](/wp-content/uploads/2016/08/trials-of-tatooine-vr-lightsaber_700.jpg)

-This is a short experiment where you can “Repair the Millennium Falcon, defend it from attack by Imperial Stormtroopers, and wield a LIGHTSABER”.
+This is a short experiment where you can "Repair the Millennium Falcon, defend it from attack by Imperial Stormtroopers, and wield a LIGHTSABER".
 This leaves a big impression because it’s Star Wars otherwise it’s too short.

 **\+ Lightsaber**: The lightsaber is really well made, when you swing it you feel as if it was the real thing.
 This is achieved with the combination of sound and force feedback.